-We encourage interested teens to CONTACT US by email or call (808) 775-0976 with an interest in our internship and scholarship opportunities during the 2020-2021 school year.
+We encourage interested teens to CONTACT US by email or call (808) 775-0976 with an interest in our internship and scholarship opportunities .

 The Hāmākua Youth Center strives to practice the values we teach through ongoing community service activities that ensure the health and welfare of our youth and families.
 We believe that modeling kuleana, aloha, laulima, and mahalo is the best way to teach these values to our youth ... and through practicing these values our youth will become leaders wherever their travels may take them.

 For over a year, HYC takes our keiki on a Friday field trip to the Honoka'a Hongwanji Buddhist Temple Kitchen where nutritious meals are prepared for the whole family.
 In the months since COVID-19 turned into a worldwide pandemic, our service to community has continued to grow in urgency.
-Throughout this crisis, HYC has worked with the Queen Lili'uokalani Trust, Kamehameha Schools, and Activate Hawai'i Aid to pack and distribute food boxes to the community.
+Throughout this crisis, HYC has worked with Vibrant Hawai'i, Queen Lili'uokalani Trust, Kamehameha Schools, and Activate Hawai'i Aid to pack and distribute food boxes to families and our community.
 We have also worked to support the educational needs of our keiki through online enrichment programs and a partnership with the Hawai'i Science and Technology Museum to pack and distribute home STEM kits to our keiki.